Software-Improvement-Group/sigridci/docs/sigridci-integration/mendix-azure.md

 <img src="../images/landing-page.png" width="700" />

-Whether you should use the text output or the Sigrid page is largely down to personal preference: the text output is faster to acces and more concise, while Sigrid allows you to view results in a more visual and interactive way.
+Whether you should use the text output or the Sigrid page is largely down to personal preference: the text output is faster to access and more concise, while Sigrid allows you to view results in a more visual and interactive way.

 ## Contact and support

 Feel free to contact [SIG's support department](mailto:support@softwareimprovementgroup.com) for any questions or issues you may have after reading this document, or when using Sigrid or Sigrid CI.
 Users in Europe can also contact us by phone at +31 20 314 0953.